jhnwu3/BioNetGMMFit/README.md

     ![Step 1](/img/REPO.png)
     ![Step 2](/img/DLST.png)

+    make sure to unzip the directory before use.

 2. Open the default (or WSL) terminal in the directory and install Eigen and Boost C++ libraries by running the install shell script by typing in the terminal

         source install.sh